apache/incubator-teaclave/docs/development-tips.md

 `third_party/crates-sgx/config`.
 Similarly, when developing the app parts, you can copy the `cmake/tomls/Cargo.sgx_untrusted_lib.toml` file to the root directory as `Cargo.toml`, and `.cargo/config` and `Cargo.lock` files can be found in `third_party/crates-io/` directory.
+Besides, please also change the last line of `directory = "vendor"` to `directory = "third_party/crates-sgx/vendor"` or `directory ="third_party/crates-io/vendor"` so the dependencies can be resolved automatically.
 For standalone Rust applications such as CLI, no `Cargo.toml` is needed.
 After the preparation of `Cargo.toml` in root, RLS/rust-analyzer can understand the projects finally.
 You will see type hints and cross references using IDEs with extensions.

 ::: tip NOTE
 You can also simply use the script `scripts/ide.sh <trusted|untrusted|clean>`